Google E-E-A-T is the recent update to the quality rater guidelines.

 Google E-E-A-T is a crucial factor when it comes to ranking your website in the search engine results pages.

-Be sure to keep up with the latest changes and updates to E-E-A-T guidelines to ensure your website is providing the best possible experience for your audience and staying ahead of the competition.
+Be sure to keep up with the latest changes and updates to Google’s new guidelines for site owners:

 Now, it’s over to you.